Eva Navarro (footballer): Levante UD

 On 26 June 2018, Navarro signed for Primera División club Levante UD.
 On 9 September 2018, she made her debut for the club as a 61st-minute substitute in the season opener, a 1–0 win over Rayo Vallecano.
 On 22 December 2018, she scored her first goal for Levante in a 4–2 defeat to Logroño.

 Her contract expired in June 2020.
 However, Navarro was one of 17 players in a class action lawsuit against the Association of Women's Football Clubs (ACFF) and the Association of Spanish Football Players (AFE) disputing the use of the Compensation List that would unrealistically inflate the fee necessary for other Primera División to sign allocated players as free agents.
 Navarro's compensation was set at €500,000, pricing any Spanish club out of signing her as a free agent.
 While teammate Ona Batlle opted to move abroad for free in July, Navarro wanted to remain in Spain.
 In August 2020, she elected to sign a one-year extension at Levante.
 In March 2021, Navarro underwent surgery on a season-ending cruciate ligament injury in her left knee.
 Having returned as a 68th-minute substitute on 31 October 2021 in a league game against Sporting de Huelva, Navarro made seven appearances before tearing the same cruciate ligament in a match on 19 December 2021.
 She did not return during the season and, on 9 June 2022, announced she was leaving following the expiration of her contract.

 Atlético de Madrid

 On 7 July 2022, Navarro signed a one-year contract with Atlético de Madrid.
 She made her debut in December 2022 having recovered from injury, and in May 2023 she appeared in the 2023 Copa de la Reina final (and scored in the penalty shootout) as Atléti claimed the trophy.
 On 17 June 2024, her departure from the club was announced.

 Real Madrid

 On 6 July 2024, Navarro signed with Real Madrid.
+Navarro quickly became an important player for the club, making 71 appearances and scoring four goals in all competitions during her first two seasons.
+A versatile player, she is capable of playing as either a right-back or a right winger.